-- compare how things move on different surfaces - notice that some forces need contact between 2 objects, but magnetic forces can act at a distance them to observe that some conductors will produce a brighter bulb in a circuit than others and that some materials will feel hotter than others when a heat source is placed against them.
+- compare how things move on different surfaces - notice that some forces need contact between 2 objects, but magnetic forces can act at a distance - observe how magnets attract or repel each other and attract some materials and not others others when a heat source is placed against them.
 Safety guidelines should be followed when burning materials.

 Pupils might work scientifically by: carrying out tests to answer questions, for example, 'Which materials would be the most effective for making a warm jacket, for wrapping ice cream to stop it melting, or for making blackout curtains?'
-They might compare materials to make a switch in a circuit.
+They might compare materials in order to make a switch in a circuit.
 They could observe and compare the changes that take place, for example, when burning different materials or baking bread or cakes.
-They might research and discuss how chemical changes have an impact on our lives, for example, cooking, and discuss the creative use of new materials such as polymers, super-sticky, and super-thin materials.
+They might research and discuss how chemical changes have an impact on our lives, for example, cooking, and discuss the creative use of new materials such as polymers, super-sticky and super-thin materials.